|Nutrition Facts (per serving)|

 If you're canning the sauce, mix in the lemon juice (or citric acid) before transferring it to the jars.
 By changing the pH of the sauce, you are preventing the growth of harmful bacteria.

 - Turn on the canning kettle and sterilize the jars.

-- While it's still hot, pour the sauce into the jars using a clean spatula or a plastic funnel, leaving 1/2 inch of headspace space at the top of the jar.
+- While it's still hot, pour the sauce into the jars using a clean spatula or a plastic funnel, leaving 1/2 inch of headspace at the top of the jar.

 - Screw on the lids and place the jars in a canning rack.
-Add enough water to cover the jars by one inch.
+Add enough water to cover the jars by 1 inch.
 Process the jars in boiling water for 35 to 40 minutes, keeping an eye on the water level and adding more if needed.

 - Remove the jars from the canning kettle and let cool at room temperature.
 Label them with the date and store in a dark and cool place.